hojabri/brainfuck/README.md

 ####  Custom Commands

-You can include your own custom commands inside brainfuck code For example:
+You can include your own custom commands inside brainfuck code.

+For example:
  ```
  {memory}10++++{memory}10{increment}150{memory}10
  ```